WetlandsQueen/README_PK_SNAPI/README.md

 - run the 'node server.js' command to start the application in Terminal

-- in your browser go to location: <http://localhost:3001/>
+- in your browser go to local host

-### How To Use

-- To add funds, type the Name of the transaction, the ammount, and press the add funds button.

-- to subtract funds, type the Name of the transaction, the ammount, and press the subtract funds button.
+-MPM Run Start

 ## Deployment Site